Kansas Highways: Numbers 140-159

 The initial US numbering plan called for US 54 to have its west end at US 250 at Dodge City.
 However, in the final highway numbering plan, US 54 continued southwest to the Oklahoma Border at Liberal.
 The portion of the intended US 54 between Dodge City and Mullinville was designated as US 154.

-After the Highway Commission was reformed into the Department of Transportation, KDOT reviewed the US numbered highways in Kansas and determined this route no longer met the criteria of a US numbered highway.
-KDOT submitted a request to AASHTO to change 154 from a US route to a Kansas numbered route in 1979, which was approved at AASHTO’s October 1979 meeting and implemented by KDOT via an April 1, 1981 resolution.
+After the Highway Commission was reformed into the Department of Transportation, KDOT reviewed the US-numbered highways in Kansas and determined this route no longer met the criteria of a US-numbered highway.
+KDOT submitted a request to AASHTO to change 154 from a US route to a Kansas-numbered route in 1979, which was approved at AASHTO’s October 1979 meeting and implemented by KDOT via an April 1, 1981 resolution.

-In 1994, US 400 was established in Kansas, which included the entire length of K-154.
+In 1994, US 400 was established in Kansas, which included K-154 east of K-129.
 KDOT withdrew the K-154 designation in a September 11, 1996 resolution, leaving the road marked solely as US 400.

 Spur US Highway 154